 Colorado SB 26-189

 The distinguishing feature of Colorado's regulation is its dual developer/deployer structure.
 Most US AI hiring laws regulate the employer (deployer) directly and pull HR tech vendors (developers) in indirectly through procurement diligence, aiding-and-abetting theories, or the Mobley v.
 Workday agent doctrine.
 Colorado is the exception: SB 26-189 explicitly creates compliance obligations for both.
-Developers face pre-use risk assessment and documentation obligations.
-Deployers face disclosure and human-review obligations.
-Both face discrimination liability if the AI system produces adverse outcomes.
+Developers must provide deployers with technical documentation — the ADMT's intended uses, categories of training data, known limitations, and instructions for appropriate use and human review — and notify them of material updates.
+Deployers face disclosure, human-review, and record-retention obligations.
+Both face discrimination liability if the AI system produces adverse outcomes, and both must retain compliance records for at least three years.

 SB 26-189 does not mandate a bias audit by name.
 But the discrimination liability the regulation creates is precisely the kind of risk that an independent bias audit is the strongest evidentiary defense against — which is why Colorado-deploying vendors should not treat the absence of a bias-audit mandate as a reason to lower the audit bar.